streamcode9/software-design/links.md

 ☄️ implement by book
-smalltalk on c# or cpp or rust lisp on js or formality
+smalltalk on c#
+lisp      on formality